leligdon/Intro-to-TDM/_sources/README.md

 * Dataset Dashboard: Easily view datasets you have built or accessed.

 ### Analyze
-* Analytics Lab: Integrated computational environment powered by BinderHub that will allow users to seamlessly analyze text content using provided template Jupyter Notebooks and tutorials.
+* Analytics Lab: Integrated computational environment powered by BinderHub that allows users to seamlessly analyze text content using provided template Jupyter Notebooks and tutorials.
 * Visualize: Built-in visualizations for your datasets.
 * Work with Rights Restricted Full Text: We are investigating the best way to meet this need -- please contact us at [tdm@ithaka.org](mailto:tdm@ithaka.org) if you need rights restricted full-text or just want to talk about your research.